vidhanbhonsle/demo-app-Telnyx/README.md

     > If you want to send the message to a Telnyx number which is not in the country where you are, you will need to click on the 'Routing' option.
      <img src='./img/routing_click_red.png' width="800"/>

-    > Once you click on 'Routing' a pop up will open, select traffic type as "P2P" to allow International Inbound and Outbound SMS deliverability.
-And do not forget to save the changes
+    > Once you click on 'Routing' a pop up will open.
+Select traffic type as "P2P" to allow International Inbound and Outbound SMS deliverability.
+And do not forget to save the changes!

      <img src='./img/routing_selected.png' width="800"/>